Get A Quote

 Metal-Clad Cable

-These cables are used in residential, commercial and industrial settings.
+These cables are used in residential, commercial, and industrial settings.
 Metal-clad cables, or MC cables, are also used for indoor and outdoor applications.
-When wrapped in copper, they are able to serve a wider variety of purposes like overhead transmission & distribution with our 16-awg option.
+When wrapped in copper, our 16-awg option allows them to serve a wider variety of purposes, like overhead transmission and distribution.

 SE-R Cable